EvgeniyShelest/15-puzzle/README.md

 # 15-puzzle

-jQuery based replication of classic puzzle game.
+Javascript implementation of classic puzzle game.

-The goal is to arrange shuffled numered pills.
+The goal is to arrange shuffled numered pills by using empty slot.

 # Initial sample: